-Ultimate Vietnam!
-Tai Chi and cooking lessons in Hanoi, cruising the Mekong Delta and Halong Bay, trekking in Sapa, lazing on the beach in Nha Tran and exploring the tunnels of Cu Chi.
-From Hanoi to Ho Chi Minh City in 16 exhilarating days, visiting Hue and Hoi An en route.
+PRIVATE TOUR: Ultimate Vietnam!
+Discovering Hanoi, cruising the Mekong Delta and Halong Bay, lazing on the beach in Nha Tran and exploring the tunnels of Cu Chi.
+From Hanoi to Ho Chi Minh City in 15 exhilarating days, visiting Hue and Hoi An en route.

 Good morning Vietnam!
-Upon arrival at Hanoi Airport you will be met and transferred to your city centre hotel.
+Upon arrival at Hanoi Airport you will be met and transferred to your city center hotel.
 Known as the ‘Paris of the Orient’, Hanoi is the charming capital and cultural heart of Vietnam.
-Spend the remains of the day at leisure.
+Spend the remainder of the day at leisure.

-Hanoi - Sapa.
-This morning head to Hoan Kiem Lake which is the very heart of the city.
+Hanoi – Mai Chau.
+This morning we head to Hoan Kiem Lake which is the very heart of the city.
 Residents of Hanoi congregate around the lake early each morning to partake in Tai chi, aerobics and other light exercise.
-Enjoy a Tai Chi lesson with the locals and take a stroll around the lake before tucking into a traditional Vietnamese breakfast (Pho) at a café boasting marvelous views of the lake.
-After breakfast prepare yourself for a truly unique cooking experience!
+Take a stroll around the lake before tucking into a traditional Vietnamese breakfast (Pho) at a cafe boasting marvellous views of the lake.
+Drop by a local coffee shop to observe how Hanoi locals enjoy sipping Vietnam bitter sweet coffee at Cafe Giang, the oldest cafe brand in Hanoi since 1946, it is well known for Cafe Trung, or Egg Cafe, which is something like a Hanoi Cappuccino with the option to try one yourself, or perhaps opt for a truly unique cooking experience instead.

-Upon arrival in Hanoi, freshen up before driving to Halong City (approx 4 hours), stopping for refreshments en route.
+We have some time to freshen up this morning before driving to Halong City (approx 4 hours), stopping for refreshments en route.
 At UNESCO Listed Halong Bay limestone peaks and forest clad islets, hidden coves and beautiful beaches await discovery!
-Board your Junk boat and cruise to the famous islands of Halong Bay and onto Bai Tu Long Bay, stopping to visit a cave and swim in the warm waters.
+Board your Junk boat and cruise to the famous islands of Halong Bay, exploring the grottoes.
 There is a chance to explore more this stunning area by sea kayak.
-Return to the Junk boat for a tasty dinner and a memorable night in beautiful surrounds.
+Back on board we enjoy a cooking demonstration as we continue to cruise down the bay.

 Overnight: Halong Bay - Junk boat | Breakfast, Lunch, Dinner